mozilla/pkipolicy/rootstore/policy.md

 This policy covers how the default set of certificates and associated trust bits is maintained for software products distributed by Mozilla.
 Other entities distributing software based on ours are free to adopt their own policies.
-In particular, under the terms of the relevant Mozilla license(s) distributors of such software are permitted to add or delete CA certificates in the versions that they distribute, and are also permitted to modify the values of the trust bits on CA certificates in the default CA certificate set.
+In particular, under the terms of the relevant Mozilla license(s) distributors of such software are permitted to add or delete CA certificates and modify the values of the trust bits in the versions that they distribute.
 However, as with other software modifications, by making such changes a distributor MAY well affect its ability to use Mozilla trademarks in connection with its versions of the software.
 See the Mozilla trademark policy for more